-7.1.2 EASE-Grid 2.0 version of sea ice CDR
+7.1.3 EASE-Grid 2.0 Version of Sea Ice CDR

-Another potential source for gridded brightness temperatures is the NASA MEaSUREs enhanced EASE-Grid 2.0 (EASE2) gridded product (https://nsidc.org/data/nsidc-0630).
-These use CSU swath brightness temperatures as a source and create twice-daily TB composites on the EASE2 grid, including enhanced resolution fields.
-These TBs are now being routinely processed by the NASA DAAC at NSIDC and ongoing production, including near-real-time fields is being supported by the DAAC.
-These would provide a suitable source of already-gridded fields.
+The NASA MEaSUREs enhanced EASE-Grid 2.0 (EASE2) gridded product (https://nsidc.org/data/nsidc-0630) uses swath brightness temperatures based on the L1C processing and is currently being updated to use the latest L1C.
+This MEaSUREs product uses the L1C TB swath data to create twice-daily TB composites on the EASE2 grid, including enhanced resolution fields.
+These TBs are now being routinely processed by the NASA DAAC at NSIDC and ongoing production, including near-real-time fields, is being supported by the DAAC.
+These would provide a suitable source of alreadygridded fields.
 The EASE2 grid is equal area, which is easier to work with, and it includes standard geographic parameters (ellipsoid, datum, etc.) that make the data more compatible with modern software packages such as Python and GIS.

-7.1.3 New algorithm coefficients for calibration
+7.1.4 New Algorithm Coefficients for Calibration